abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 - The *product* of two sets is related to an element of the first one *and* one element of the second one.
 - A *sum* of two sets is related to an element of the first one *or* one element of the second one.

-Actually, the two concepts are captured by one and the same external diagram, just the arrows are flipped - many-to-one relationships become one-to-many and the other way around:
+Actually, the two concepts are captured by one and the same external diagram, just the arrows are flipped - many-to-one relationships become one-to-many and the other way around.

+That's normal right?
+After all, *AND* **is** the opposite of *OR*.
+The connection between the two has always been there, evidenced, for example, by the De Morgan's law, citing that **NOT (A AND B) <=>(NOT A) OR (NOT B)** (or to put it in everyday language, "If either A or B is false, then (and only then) A *and* B is also false).
+But only with category theory, this connection can be expressed in such a concise way:

 ![Coproduct and product](coproduct_product_duality.svg)

-When two concepts are captured by the same diagram, only with reversed arrows, we can say that the two concepts are **dual** to each other.
+Otherwise, when two concepts are captured by the same diagram, only with reversed arrows, we can say that the two concepts are **dual** to each other.
 So *product* and *sum* are dual.
-This is why sum is also known as *coproduct* in the context of category theory.
-This is the best example of how external diagrams (and category theory) allow us to formalize connections between different objects that we previously knew by intuition.
-The connection between *OR* and *AND* has always been there - ever since 19 century when Boolean algebra was discovered, its existence has been demonstrated.
-For example, its not hard to convince ourselves that De Morgan's law, the expression **NOT (A AND B)** is equivalent to **(NOT A) OR (NOT B)** is true.
-Or, to put it in everyday language, if you don't like the the combination of ham **AND** cheese, then you should eat something that either does not contain ham **OR** does not contain cheese.
-But how does that **AND** magically turn into to **OR** when we remove the brackets?
-The answer could not be expressed until category theory was formulated.
+This is why sum is also known as *converse product*, or *coproduct* in short.

 Category Theory - brief definition
 ===

 Maybe it is time to see what a category is.
 Well, a category is about objects (an example of which are sets) and morphisms which go from one object to another (which can be viewed as functions) and which should be composable.
-We can say a lot more about categories, and even present a formal definition, but for now it is suffice for you to remember that sets are one example of a category and that categorical objects are like sets, except that we don't see their elements.
-This and what I said before, about category theoretic notions being captured by the external diagrams and strictly set-theoretic notions being captured by internal ones.
+We can say a lot more about categories, and even present a formal definition, but for now it is suffice for you to remember that sets are one example of a category and that categorical objects are like sets, except that we don't *see* their elements.
+This is why category-theoretic notions being captured by the external diagrams and strictly set-theoretic notions being captured by internal ones.

 What other categories, or applications of category theory are there, other than sets?
 We already discussed one - types in programming languages.
 Remember that we said that programming types (classes) are somewhat similar to sets and programming functions are somewhat similar to functions between sets?
 This is another example of a connection that we can made rigorous using category theory.